January 10, 2026 · 10 min read

 Revenue Calculations

-Why it matters for affiliates: Lower house edge = players last longer = more betting volume = higher LTV.
-A 1% edge casino will generate more long-term commission than a 3% edge casino, even if commission rates are similar.
+For affiliates, lower house edge means players last longer and produce higher LTV.
+A 1% edge casino generates more long-term commission than a 3% edge casino, even if the headline RevShare rate is identical.

 Payment Terms

 These terms govern when and how you get paid.
-Read these carefully in every affiliate agreement—this is where programs hide unfavorable terms.
+This is where programs hide their least favorable terms.

 Negative Carryover